IBM/heart-library/docs/source/reference_materials/attack_cards/patch_attack.md

 # Patch Attack

 **Attack type:** white-box (supported by HEART), black-box (currently supported by ART), evasion, digital or physical.
-For more information on types of patch attack see test {doc}`these more detailed explanataions <../../explanations/PatchDocumentation>`.
+For more information on types of patch attack see test {doc}`these more detailed explanations <../../explanations/PatchDocumentation>`.

 **Best for:** patch attacks are localized and unbounded, making them easy to transfer to the physical world (while remaining applicable in the digital space).